Thejaswi1405/Thejaswi1405/README.md

-- 👋 Hi, I’m @Thejaswi
+- 👋 Hi, I’m Thejaswi
 - 👀 I’m interested in implementing DevOps and new methodologies in new age Deployments
 - 🌱 I’m currently learning how better to include the DevOps strategies
 - 💞️ I’m looking to collaborate on contributing to the wellbeing of the project I work.
-- 📫 How to reach me, say hi on Linkedin @Thejaswi B K
+- 📫 How to reach me, say hi on Linkedin @Thejaswi BK

 <!---
 Thejaswi1405/Thejaswi1405 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.